I get questions from time to time, not 1000s of them, but I get a question about what lenses I use for landscape photography.

-So if you want to be a YouTube vlogger, the 16 to 35 is the quintessential vlogging lens.
-Every big YouTuber uses it because it’s so cinematic with that wide 2.8 aperture; it just looks so good.
+So, if you want to be a YouTube vlogger, the 16 to 35 is the quintessential vlogging lens.

-However, the weight of this lens is very noticeable, and your arm will get tired quickly because it is so heavy.
+However, the weight of this lens is very noticeable, and your arm will tire quickly because it is so heavy.

-Another downside of this lens is that it is not stabilized, so you’re not getting shake-free footage with this vlogging lens which is a little bit unfortunate.
+Another downside of this lens is that it is not stabilized, so you’re not getting shake-free footage with this vlogging lens, which is unfortunate.

-However, since it’s so wide, it also does not show the shake as much as other tighter lenses, which is a lovely helpful thing since it doesn’t stabilize.
+However, since it’s so wide, it also does not show the shake as much as other tighter lenses, which is helpful since it doesn’t stabilize.